 In Early Years each pupil is allocated a Key Worker within their first few weeks at the School.
 The Key Worker is usually the pupil’s Early Years teacher and their role is to help ensure that every child’s learning and care is tailored to meet their individual needs.

 From Year 1 to Year 6 the pastoral care of each pupil is overseen by their Form Teacher whom they will see every day at School.

 Both Key Workers and Form Teachers play a vital role in communicating with parents.
 They are readily available to see parents about their child’s progress or welfare.
 They will also help families engage with more specialist support if appropriate.
-A parent’s first point of contact should be the Form Teacher and then either the Head of Pre Prep or the Deputy Head.
+A parent’s first point of contact should be the Form Teacher and then either the Head of Pre Prep or the Assistant Head.

-The Deputy Head and, ultimately, the Head of the Junior School, have overall responsibility for pastoral care and are both always available for consultation.
+The Head of Pre-Prep, Assistant Head and the Headmistress, have overall responsibility for pastoral care and are both always available for consultation.

 Pupils are also encouraged to speak freely and openly to any member of staff if they have any concerns.
 Staff respond to girls in a sympathetic and concerned way, offering advice, support, guidance and reassurance when required.

 Staff are on duty before the start of the School day, at break and lunchtimes and supervise different areas of the School, including lunches in the Dining Hall.
 Full supervision continues during the co-curricular activities such as clubs held during and after School and a member of the Senior Management Team is always on duty until 6.00pm.